 \textbf{Calculating the expected watch time} $\hat y_i$ can then be defined as follows:

 where the term $E(\hat y_i|\hat y_i\in l_k,x_i,{T})$ denotes the expected watch time for the leaf interval $l_k$, which, in the case of TPM, is approximated by the midpoint of that interval.

-\textbf{Uncertainty modeling.} TPM not only predicts the expected watch time but also quantifies the uncertainty of its predictions.
-Since watch time is treated as a random variable following a categorical distribution $p(\hat{y}_i \in l_k \mid x_i, T)$ for all $l_k \in L_{{T}}$, the uncertainty is measured by the variance:
+\textbf{Uncertainty modeling.} TPM predicts not only expected watch time but also the uncertainty of its predictions.
+Treating watch time as a random variable following a categorical distribution $p(\hat{y}_i \in l_k \mid x_i, T)$ for all $l_k \in L_{{T}}$, uncertainty is measured by the variance:

 \textbf{Training of TPM.} TPM comprises a series of classifiers, $\{f_{\theta_i}, i \in \{0, 1, \ldots, |N_T| - |L_T|\}\}$.
 Each classifier's objective is to determine the sub-interval, identified by its child nodes, to which the label $y_i$ belongs.
 For a sample $(x_i, y_i \in l_k)$, there is always a unique path $\phi_{l_k}$ from the root to the leaf node $l_k$.
 This path determines the label for training the corresponding classifiers.
 In TPM, if $T$ is a binary tree, each classifier is binary, and samples belonging to the right-hand child node are considered positive samples.